 Once you start harvesting your mint leaves, you’ll want to gather ideas on how to store your mint sprigs to enjoy all year long.
 I wrote an article on How to Store Mint: Drying, Freezing, and Storing.

 The most popular mint plants are peppermint and spearmint.
 Did you know that there are lots of other types of mint?
 Here’s just a few:

-This mint is sometimes called a round-leaved mint.
+This mint is sometimes called a round-leaved mint and is a wonderful addition to your mint garden.
 It can be used in making apple mint jelly.

 I love the flavor of chocolate mint.
 I infuse it in my water and add a little stevia to make it perfect.